ShawalFarrukh/Final-Project-Ecommerce_App/README.md

 ## Technologies Used

-For my project, when deciding on my technology stack, I decided to go with what I was familiar with, which was a lot of the technologies in CS50x.
-I used Flask as my microservice, where I wrote my routes in Python.
+For my project, when deciding on my technology stack, I decided to go with what I was familiar with, which was a lot of the technologies I learned in CS50x.
+I used Flask as my web framework, where I wrote the routes for my app in Python.
 I used SQLite for creating a database, creating tables and storing data in them, and also querying my tables in my code for things such as displaying products as well as inserting data, such as new order data for a user.
 I’ve also incorporated libraries, including Werkzeug for password hashing, session for storing user sessions, as well as storing products in the cart, rather than storing the cart in the database to keep it lightweight, and since it did not make sense to maintain the cart for the user beyond the session.
 I’ve also used Jinja templating to render my HTML templates.
 I used the Bootstrap library for most of my frontend designing, since everything was pretty much available there, and I did not have to write those parts myself.
 Components such as tables, responsive navbar, logic buttons, etc, have all been used from Bootstrap.
-I did not want to write custom CSS, so as not to reinvent the wheel, I only did so to standardize the product images for my products page, since I could not figure that out in Bootstrap.
+I did not want to write custom CSS, so as not to reinvent the wheel, I only wrote some custom CSS so as to standardize the product images for my products page, since I could not figure that out in Bootstrap.

 ## Features